About Us

 Pennie is the current chair of the Foundation Small Grants Committee and co-chair of the Foundation Scholarships Committee.
 In this role, she raises and disperses Foundation funds for projects that are not supported by the county schools, including providing accessible equipment to children with disabilities and college scholarships for local students.

-Pennie is an active member in The Fisher Island Philanthropic Foundation, a fund which supports children’s charities based in Miami, FL.
-She also sits on the Board of Trustees for Friends of Cancer Research, Project MediShare, Operation Embrace and Aleph Bet Montessori School.
+Pennie is an active member in The Fisher Island Philanthropic Foundation, a fund that supports children’s charities based in Miami, FL.
+She also sits on the Board of Trustees for Friends of Cancer Research, Project MediShare, Operation Embrace, and Aleph Bet Montessori School.
 She is a past Women’s division Chairman for State of Israel Bonds and spent many years serving for the American Cancer Society and the Leukemia Society of America.

 Pennie is a graduate of MCPS school Norwood High School.
 She has been married to her husband Gary Abramson for 46 years.
 They have three children and four grandchildren.